rozkminiacz/jekyll-now/_posts/2018-04-14-Parametrized-tests-with-Spek.md

 What happened?
 We are still repeating ourselves.
 It is as long as ```@Parametrized``` jUnit test or just test with many methods.

-Spek DSL is huge lambda - we can use any language features and libraries.
+Spek DSL is huge lambda - we can use any Kotlin language features.

 Let's start with defining our test cases and expected outcome in ```map<Double, String>```: